-Biloxi: 3.0 percent per year for each full fiscal year of retirement after June 30, 2000, for all retirees and beneficiaries with the COLA being compounded beginning with the state fiscal year in which the retired member turns age 55.
+Biloxi: 2.0 paraget par year for each fu Ill ficaal year of ratiroment after lun o 20, 2000 for all ratirogs and b peneficiaries with the COLA being compounded DIIUXI.
+3.0 Delcelli Del Veal 101 each 10 III IISCAI VEAI OI TEHTETTIEH AHEL JUH IE 30.
+2000.
+IOI AII IEIIIEES AIIU L JEHEHGIAHES WITH THE COLA DEING COMBOUNGED beginning with the state fiscal year in which the retired member turns age 55.
 This is in addition to the previously granted maximum of 3.0 percent per year (not to exceed 9.0 percent) for all members who retired on or before December 31, 1995.

-Clarksdale : Maximum of 2.5 percent per year for all retirees and beneficiaries Clinton: Maximum of 2.5 percent per year (not to exceed 10.0 percent) for service retirements only.
-Columbus Maximum of 2.5 percent per year (not to exceed 25.0 percent) for all retirees and beneficiaries.
-Greenville Maximum of 2.5 percent per year (not to exceed 25.0 percent) for all retirees and beneficiaries.
+Clarksdale: Maximum of 2.5 percent per year for all retirees and beneficiaries

+Clinton: Maximum of 2.5 percent per year (not to exceed 10.0 percent) for service retirements only.

+Columbus: Maximum of 2.5 percent per year (not to exceed 25.0 percent) for all retirees and beneficiaries.

+Greenville: Maximum of 2.5 percent per year (not to exceed 25.0 percent) for all retirees and beneficiaries.

 Gulfport: Maximum of 3.0 percent per year (not to exceed 27.0 percent) for each fiscal year of retirement after June 30, 2002, for all retirees and beneficiaries.
 This is in addition to the previously granted COLA of 2.0 percent per year (not to exceed 6.0 percent) for those retiring before July 1, 2001.
 All Gulfport retirees and beneficiaries who were receiving a retirement allowance as of June 30, 2002, were granted a monthly ad hoc benefit increase of \$2 per month for each year of service plus \$2 per month for each full fiscal year retired.

-Hattiesbur g: 2.5 percent per year for all retirees and beneficiaries (not to exceed 32.0 percent).
+Hattiesburg: 2.5 percent per year for all retirees and beneficiaries (not to exceed 32.0 percent)

 Jackson: Maximum aggregate increase of 19.5 percent for service and disability retirements only.

 Laurel: 2.0 percent per year, compounded annually (maximum of three years) for each fiscal year of retirement after June 30, 2002, for all retirees and beneficiaries.
 COLA increases begin at the later of age 60 or after one full fiscal year of retirement.

 McComb: Maximum of 2.5 percent per year for all retirees and beneficiaries (not to exceed 10.0 percent).

 Meridian: All Meridian retirees and beneficiaries who were receiving a retirement allowance as of June 30, 1999, were granted a 3.9 percent ad hoc benefit increase.
 Beginning in fiscal year 2022, all retirees and beneficiaries were granted a 2.0 percent increase per year.

-Pascagou a: Maximum of 2.5 percent per year for all retirees and beneficiaries (not to exceed 15.0 percent).
+Pascagoula: Maximum of 2.5 percent per year for all retirees and beneficiaries (not to exceed 15.0 percent).

 Tupelo: All Tupelo retirees and beneficiaries received an increase of 5.0 percent in allowances effective December 1, 1991.

 Additionally, ad hoc increases were granted as follows, provided the member had been retired for at least one full fiscal year.